 The logistics for this one were quite involved, but all worked out easy enough with my fold-up bike… drive to Barrow, cycle ½ a mile to the station, train to Ulverston, cycle 2 miles downhill to Ulverston Canal Foot.
 None of the cycle rides were at all taxing which helped my mood.
 I still hate cycling.

-Ulverston Canal Foot is, as expected, at the foot of the canal which runs from Ulverston town centre to the sea, where a lock used to control water levels and access to the River Leven.
+Ulverston Canal Foot is, as expected, at the foot of the canal which runs from Ulverston town centre to the sea, where a lock was built to control water levels and access to the River Leven.
 It’s only about a mile and a quarter in length with no other locks and is dead straight.
 It was opened in 1796 which then made Ulverston a sea port (although it had previously declared itself as a sea port in 1774 as a tax dodge!).
 The last boat to sail the canal did so in 1949, and the sea end is now concreted up, the previous sea lock now derelict.

 There is a path along the coast heading south, but it doesn’t lead too far, and I need to follow the lanes inland a little first.
 The lane passes the huge Glaxo-Smith-Kline factory, which makes penicillin and other antibiotics, and has been here since 1948.
 Apparently they unveiled plans for a huge expansion of the site in 2014 with 250 new jobs, but last year announced 200 redundancies, so I don’t know how well that went.